yangjibruce/Autofilemover/readme.md

 - The program waits 0.5 seconds before moving files to ensure they're fully written
 - Subdirectories of the source directory are monitored recursively
 - If a file with the same name exists in the destination, it will be renamed (e.g., `document.txt` → `document_1.txt`)
-- All configuration changes require a program restart to take effect
+- The cumulative data size is reset when the program restarts

 ---